My Lightbulb Moment

 I’ve been studying under a western herbalist for a few years.
-In class, we’re always encouraged to taste the herbs we’re learning about.
+In class, we’re always encouraged to taste the herbs we’re learning about that day.
 Most of them are delicious.
-This led me to think that a wider variety of herbs should be used for culinary purposes.
-I was inspired to create tasty blends using a mixture of medicinal and culinary herbs for everyday seasonings.
+Trying these tasty herbs led me to think that using them for culinary purposes was a good idea.
+I was inspired to create tasty blends with a mixture of medicinal and culinary herbs for everyday seasonings.

-I’m also an avid gardener and master gardener too.
+I’m an avid gardener and master gardener too.
 I have been writing a gardening blog at The Farmer’s Garden since May 2013.
-I mostly write about edible plants (vegetables, fruit, and herbs) but also occasionally blog about flowers, trees, and shrubs.
+I mostly write about edible plants (vegetables, fruit, and herbs) and occasionally blog about flowers, trees, and shrubs.

 When the Fir Bolgs first invaded Ireland, the Tuatha De Danaan fought against them in a great war.
-The Tuatha De Danaanwon the first battle but during this battle, Nuada, the King of the Tuatha De Danaan’s arm was severed from his body.
-Airmid’s father brought Airmid and her brother Miach to help him heal the king.
-It became obvious to Diancecht that his daughter and son had healing powers greater than his.
+The Tuatha De Danaan won the first battle.
+Unfortunately, during this battle Nuada’s (King of the Tuatha De Danaan) arm was severed from his body.
+Airmid’s father brought Airmid and her brother Miach to help him heal the Nuada.
+It became apparent to Diancecht that his daughter and son had healing powers superior to his.

-Diancecht replaced Nuada’s arm with one he made of silver.
-Airmid was able to regenerate the King’s own arm and Miach was able to re-attach it to the King’s body.
-Diancecht became enraged with jealousy when he realized that his son’s powers were greater than his.
+Diancecht replaced Nuada’s arm with one he made from silver.
+Airmid regenerated the King’s arm, and Miach re-attached it to the King’s body.
+Diancecht became enraged with jealousy when he realized that his son’s powers were more potent than his.
 He attempted to kill Miach several times, but each time Miach was able to heal himself.
-Finally, Diancecht cut off Miach’s head and he was no longer able to heal himself.
+Finally, Diancecht cut off Miach’s head, and he was no longer able to heal himself.

 Airmid’s magical power was in the use of healing plants.
-Airmid often visited her brother’s grave.
-One day, when she arrived at Miach’s grave, there were 365 healing herbs growing near the gravesite.
-Airmid gathered up the herbs and they shared their healing powers with her.
-She arranged them on her cloak based on their particular use or special properties.
+Airmid often visited her brother’s gravesite.
+One day, when she arrived at Miach’s grave, 365 healing herbs were growing nearby.
+Airmid gathered up the herbs, and they shared their healing powers with her.
+She arranged them on her cloak based on their particular use or medicinal properties.